Higher-Order Components Dictate Higher-Order Contagion Dynamics in Hypergraphs

 In this model, in addition to nodes, the subgroups to which nodes are preassigned are introduced.
 We assume that nodes included in a subgroup have a close relationship.
 For example, in the coauthorship hypergraph, a subgroup consists of colleagues who write many papers jointly.
-In the social contact hypergraph, a subgroup represents friends who meet frequently, and a subgroup in the hypergraph of tags on online posts compose of close topics.
-There is a greater chance that the nodes belonging to a subgroup join in one hyperedge simultaneously.
+In the social contact hypergraph, a subgroup may represent friends who meet frequently, and a subgroup in the hypergraph of tags on online posts compose of close topics.
+There is a greater chance that the nodes belonging to a subgroup join in a hyperedge simultaneously.

 Our model hypergraph evolves through the following process.
 First, prepare $N$ nodes, $H$ hyperedges, and $S$ subgroups.
 We will present the results of $H/N=1$ and $S/N=1$.
 We confirmed that qualitatively similar results are obtained using different values.
-Second, randomly chosen nodes are preassigned to each subgroup according to the subgroup's size without duplication [Fig.~\ref{Fig:HypergraphModel}(a)].
+Second, randomly chosen nodes are preassigned to each subgroup according to the subgroup's size without duplication [Fig.~\ref{Fig:Higher-order-connectedHypergraphModel}(a)].
 Here, the size of subgroups can have an arbitrary distribution, but in this Letter, the size of subgroups is fixed to two for clarity.
-Finally, in the assignment process, the hypergraph evolves by recruiting either a random node (with probability $1-p$) or a random subgroup (with probability $p$) to a random hyperedge until the desired mean hyperdegree $\left< k \right>$ is reached [Fig.~\ref{Fig:HypergraphModel}(b)].
-Note that with probability $1-p$, one node is assigned to the hyperedge, and with probability $p$, two nodes in a subgroup are assigned to the hyperedge in each assignment process.
+Finally, in the assignment process, the hypergraph evolves by recruiting either a random node (with probability $1-p$) or a random subgroup (with probability $p$) to a random hyperedge until the desired mean degree $\left< k \right>$ is reached [Fig.~\ref{Fig:Higher-order-connectedHypergraphModel}(b)].
+Note that with probability $1-p$, one node is assigned to the hyperedge, and with probability $p$, all the nodes in a subgroup are assigned to the hyperedge in each assignment process.
 The assignment is rejected if a newly recruited node already exists on the hyperedge.
-When $p=0$, this evolving process is similar to the process of making the ER-like bipartite network.
-As the model parameter $p$ increases, the probability that a subgroup is selected increases, and thus the second-order connectivities are encouraged more.
+When $p=0$, this evolving process is similar to the process of making the ER-like bipartite network~\cite{1960ErdosOn}.
+As the model parameter $p$ increases, the probability that subgroups are selected increases, and thus the second-order connectivities are encouraged more.
+Self-consistent equations to calculate the giant HOC size and equations for degree and size distribution of the model are provided in Supplementary Material~\cite{SM}.